top of page

 I define the licensing value-chain as follows:

-1. Seat-based - Pay for what you can potentially do
+2. Seat-based - Pay for users that has access - Pay for what you can potentially do

-2. Usage-based - Pay for what you actually do
+4. Usage-based – Can be viewed as active-user-based - Pay for what you actually did

-3. Completion-based - Pay for your completed tasks
+5. Completion-based - Pay only for your completed tasks

 As AI agents automate entire workflows, the software layer (input screens, tables, dashboards, etc.) becomes unnecessary: users state their intent, and the agent delivers.
 We see this now in certain domains like coding or marketing, and we'll see it more in other domains, like logistics and procurement.